sunpy/sunpy/docs/guide/data_types/timeseries.rst

 data sources provide little to no meta data so this variable might be empty.
 The meta data is described in more detail later in this guide.
-Similarly there are properties for getting `~sunpy.timeseries.GenericTimeSeries.columns` as a list of strings, `~sunpy.timeseries.GenericTimeSeries.time` values and `~sunpy.timeseries.GenericTimeSeries.time_range` of the data.
-The actual data in a sunpy TimeSeries object is accessible through the `~sunpy.timeseries.GenericTimeSeries.data` attribute.
+Similarly there are properties for getting `~sunpy.timeseries.GenericTimeSeries.columns` as a list of strings, `~sunpy.timeseries.GenericTimeSeries.index` values and `~sunpy.timeseries.GenericTimeSeries.time_range` of the data.
+The actual data in a SunPy TimeSeries object is accessible through the `~sunpy.timeseries.GenericTimeSeries.data` attribute.
 The data is implemented as a Pandas `~pandas.DataFrame`, so to get a look at what data you have available use: ::